cfengine/documentation/guide/introduction/networking.markdown

 CFEngine will output diagnostic information upon bootstrap.
 In case of error, investigate the [`access` promises][access] the server is making.
-Note that by default, CFEngine's server daemon `cf-serverd` trust incoming connections from hosts within the same subnet.
+Note that by default, CFEngine's server daemon `cf-serverd` trusts incoming connections from hosts within the same subnet.

 ## Key exchange